 - You have an attitude.
 Someone coming in with more skills and training than is needed could bring a chip on their shoulder that they are better than others on the team.

 - You will try to take over and work at the level you are capable of, not what the company is hiring for.

 Did you submit a cover letter with your resume and application?
-In that letter, you had an opportunity to state your desire for the job, qualifications suitable to the position, and goal to grow with the company.
+In that letter, you had an opportunity to state your desire for the job, qualifications suitable to the position and your goal to grow with the company.

 In the interview, did you oversell yourself?
-While you should make it clear to the interviewer what skills and abilities you bring to the position, ways you can add exceptional value to the position and goals of the company, and examples of how you work well with others, if you oversell your management and leadership experience, passion for growing your career quickly or a desire to be in a high profile position, you might talk yourself out of the job.
+You should make it clear to the interviewer what skills and abilities you bring to the position, ways you can add exceptional value to the position and goals of the company, and examples of how you work well with others.
+But if you oversell your management and leadership experience, passion for growing your career quickly or a desire to be in a high-profile position, you might talk yourself out of the job.